Self-guided Sightseeing Tour #1 in Toulouse, France

 Quai des savoirs inconnu / marque déposée

 The Quai des Savoirs is a cultural centre dedicated to science, technology and contemporary creation.
-It is located close to the Museum of Toulouse and the Jardin des Plantes.
+It is located near the Toulouse Museum and the Jardin des Plantes.

 Wikipedia: Quai des Savoirs (FR), Website